Gunmen abduct pastor inside Ondo church

-Gunmen on Monday evening abducted a Deeper Life Bible Church Pastor inside the church in Ondo State after the Bible Study message delivered by Pastor William Kumuyi.
+Gunmen have abducted a Deeper Life Bible Church Pastor inside the church in Ondo State after the Bible Study message delivered by Pastor William Kumuyi.

-The pastor’s name has been identified as Ogedengbe and was said to have been whisked away by the gunmen in a black Corolla car.
+The pastor’s name has been identified as Ogedengbe and was said to have been whisked away by the gunmen in a black Corolla car on Monday.

 Members of the church have begun intensive prayers for divine intervention to secure his release from captivity.